actano/lake-rules/make/integration-tests.md

+# Integration Tests

-## integration test
+## Abstract

-### abstract

-running integration tests against the running web applications.
+Runs integration tests against the web app.

-the test code is not compiled but just running from the feature src directory.
+The test code is not compiled but instead run directly from the source directory.

-### main targets

-    featurePath/integration_test
-    featurePath/test
-    integration_test
+## Targets

+- `featurePath/integration_test` runs integration tests for the given feature
+- `featurePath/test` runs all tests for the given feature
+- `integration_test` runs integration tests across all features

 ### Manifest.coffee

+Two different types of tests can be specified in the manifest: Tests specified in the section "server.test.integration" are run using Mocha.
+They usually test the REST API.

+Tests specified in the section "integrationTests.casper" are run inside a Mocha-Casper wrapper and usually test the HTML output of the web app.

     manifest.coffee:
         server: